andygeiss/cloud-native-utils/README.md

   features on-the-fly—no rebuilds or redeploys required.
-- [**`security`**](security/): Includes encryption and decryption with AES-GCM, secure key generation, HMAC hashing, bcrypt-based password handling, and a preconfigured secure HTTP server with TLS for robust application security.
+- [**`security`**](security/): Includes encryption and decryption with AES-GCM, secure key generation, HMAC hashing, bcrypt-based password handling, and a preconfigured secure HTTP(S) server with liveness and readiness probes for robust application security.
 - [**`service`**](service/): Enhances service orchestration by grouping related functionality and wrapping functions to support context-aware execution in cloud-native environments.